Assistance

 We'll do everything we can to make you as comfortable as possible, and our cabin staff can assist you with most things.
 Here's what you can expect when you travel with us:

-On intercontinental flights A330 Enhanced/A350 aircraft:
+On A330 Enhanced / A350 aircraft:

-Priority stowage for one adult sized wheelchair in onboard closet.
+• Priority stowage for one adult-sized wheelchair in onboard closet.

-On intercontinental flights with A330 aircraft:
+On A330 aircraft:

-Priority stowage for one adult sized wheelchair in onboard closet.
+• Priority stowage for one adult-sized wheelchair in onboard closet.

 On domestic and European routes:

-No special wheelchair is available.
+• No special wheelchair available.

-SAS' cabin crew cannot assist you with matters such as: lifting or carrying you, helping you with intake of your meals, administering or monitoring your intake of medication or assisting with visits to the toilets.
-More information in section “Hidden disabilities”
+SAS’ cabin crew cannot assist with lifting or carrying you, helping you eat meals, administering or monitoring medication or assisting with visits to the toilet.
+You can read more under Hidden disabilities

 Movable armrests